Indigenous Housing Program

 • Kitchen

-Through social gatherings organized by the Housing and Events Coordinator and volunteer opportunities on campus, students can build community and make new friends.
+Students receiving the Indigenous Housing Program bursary are part of a welcoming and connected campus community.
+Through social gatherings organized by the Iniskim Centre's Housing and Events Coordinator, as well as volunteer opportunities across campus, students can build relationships, strengthen connections, and make new friends.

 “Housing has been a big part of my success.
 I’ve been able to save money because my costs were literally cut in half.
 I never miss a class because it’s walkable, and it has been such a privilege to go to the library at night … right next door.”